Phone-GWP-group

 Other colour selection strategies

-Tints, shades and tones
+Tints, shades, and tones

-The use of tints, shades and tones is another technique for creating striking packaging design.
+The use of tints, shades, and tones is another technique for creating striking packaging design.

 A diagram explaining what colour tint, tone and shade are

 A tint is the addition of white to the colour in question or, in some cases, printing less ink.
-A shade involves using black to darken the colour, whilst a tone is where varying amounts of black and white (effectively forming a grey) makes the shade less bright and intense.
+A shade involves using black to darken the colour, whilst a tone is where varying amounts of black and white (effectively forming a grey) make the shade less bright and intense.

-The use of tints, shades and tones can create a hierarchy of design elements, but with a considerably more subtle colour palette than the other colour wheel techniques (which can be too bright for some applications).
+The use of tints, shades, and tones can create a hierarchy of design elements, but with a considerably more subtle colour palette than the other colour wheel techniques (which can be too bright for some applications).

 This idea can also minimise costs by limiting the number of inks required for a specific design.